hyperledger-archives/sawtooth-seth/docs/source/introduction.rst

 families that reflect the unique requirements of their ledgers, we provide several core transaction families as models\:

-    * Validator Registry - Provides a methodology for registering ledger services.
+    * *Validator Registry* - Provides a methodology for registering ledger services.

-    * IntegerKey - Used for testing deployed ledgers.

-    * Settings - Provides a reference implementation for storing on-chain configuration settings.
+    * *Settings* - Provides a reference implementation for storing on-chain configuration settings.

-    * Identity - Handles on-chain permissioning for transactor and validator keys to streamline managing identities for lists of public keys.
+    * *Identity* - Handles on-chain permissioning for transactor and validator keys to streamline managing identities for lists of public keys.

 Additional transaction families provide models for specific areas\:

-    * Smallbank - Handles performance analysis for benchmarking and performance testing when comparing the performance of blockchain systems.
-      This transaction family is based on the H-Store Smallbank benchmark.

-    * Seth - Enables the creation and execution of smart contracts.
+    * *Seth* - Enables the creation and execution of smart contracts.
       This transaction family integrates the Hyperledger Burrow implementation of the Ethereum Virtual Machine (EVM) into the Hyperledger Sawtooth framework using the Sawtooth Go SDK.

-    * BlockInfo - Provides a methodology for storing information about a configureable number of historic blocks.
+    * *BlockInfo* - Provides a methodology for storing information about a configureable number of historic blocks.
       This transaction family is used for Seth smart contracts.

-We also provide several example transaction families to demonstrate Sawtooth functionality\:

-    * XO - Allows users to play Tic-Tac-Toe, also known as "noughts and crosses" or "Xs and Os".

-    * Track and Trade - Provides a methodology for users to track goods as they move through a supply chain.
-      This transaction family includes the history of ownership and custodianship, as well as histories for a variety of properties such as temperature and location.

 Consensus
 =========